mendes-r/seca/web-app-security/01-recon/c-third-party-dependencies/ii-server-side-frameworks.md

 `Server: Microsoft-IIS/4.5`
 `X-AspNet-Version: 4.0.25`

-## Default Error Messafes and 404 pages
+## Default Error Messages and 404 pages

 Some frameworks are open-source, meaning that you have access to their git history.
 This helps to determine the version used via _fingerprinting_.